manoa-market/manoa-market.github.io/index.md

 ### User Profile page

-Once you are logged in, you can browse through current listing or create your own.
+Once you are logged in, you can browse through current listings or create your own.

+### Listings page

+The Listings page allows for user to look at all current listings in the UH system,

 ### List Item page